igorpertsev/rest_api/README.md

   This step will start all required containers, namely mongo service, redis instance, sidekiq instance and actual web application.
 After this REST api can be found under `http://localhost:3000`

+  Please note, that application is configured to use Docker image of mongo DB and will not work properly if it's not running.
+If you want to use local instance, please update configuration in `config/mongoid.yml` file.

 # Documentation

 Swagger documentation generated for this API.
 It can be found under `http://localhost:3000/documetation`